liuzhibin-cn/my-demo/README.md

   > ```
 - `ShardingProxy`: `3307`, use `mysql` to connect, user/password: `mydemo/mydemo`

-#### Run in `Docker`
+### Run in Docker
-1. Build `Docker` images for all 3-party components used in demo application.
+1. Build Docker images for all 3-party components used in demo application.
-   > ATTENTION: `Docker` support for `PinPoint` is not provided in demo application, `-pinpoint` option cann't be used in `package.sh` if you run the demo application in `Docker`.
+   > ATTENTION: Docker support for `PinPoint` is not provided in demo application, `-pinpoint` option cann't be used in `package.sh` if you run the demo application in Docker.
    ```sh
    docker/build-basis.sh
    ```
-2. Run `Docker` containers for all 3-party components.
-It's recommended for you that take `docker/deploy-basis.sh` as a reference, and only run those containers you wanted, to avoid `Docker` hungs because of memory pressure.
+2. Run Docker containers for all 3-party components.
+It's recommended for you that take `docker/deploy-basis.sh` as a reference, and only run those containers you wanted, to avoid Docker hungs because of memory pressure.
    ```sh
    docker/deploy-basis.sh
    ```
-   All containers run in a `Docker` network `mydemo` created in `docker/deploy-basis.sh`, `docker-compose` is not used.
+   All containers run in a `Docker Network` `mydemo` created in `docker/deploy-basis.sh`, `docker-compose` is not used.
 3. Use [docker/deploy-mydemo.sh](docker/deploy-mydemo.sh) to build images and run containers for demo application. <br />
    Usage:
    - `-build`: Build images for `item`, `stock`, `user`, `order` services and `shop-web` app.